swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 public func subRegions(of category: Category) -> [Locale.Region]
 ```

-However, this reads less fluent from the callsite:
+However, this reads less fluent from the call-site:

 ```swift
 let continent = Locale.Region(<some continentCode>)